Our Services

 Quantitative and qualitative — whichever the question demands

 We don't default to one method.
 We use the analytical approach that best fits the research question — whether that means building a microsimulation model, conducting stakeholder interviews, or combining both.
-Our quantitative work includes econometric estimation, distributional analysis, and working with large-scale administrative data from Statistics Canada, provincial governments, and municipal partners.
+Our quantitative work includes econometric estimation, distributional analysis, and working with large-scale administrative data from Statistics Canada, provincial and territorial governments, and municipal partners.
 Where the question calls for it, we pair that with qualitative methods to capture what the numbers alone can't.

 What stays constant is our commitment to rigor, transparency, and research that accounts for how policy actually operates — including the institutional context, the delivery infrastructure, and the people the policy is meant to serve.